liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/06-creating-android-screenlets.markdown

 interface for the view and then creating a new layout file.
 Use the following steps to do this for the bookmarks screenlet:

-1. Create a new interface called `AddBookmarkViewModel`.
+1. Create a new view model interface that extends [`BaseViewModel`](https://github.com/liferay/liferay-screens/blob/master/android/library/core/src/main/java/com/liferay/mobile/screens/base/view/BaseViewModel.java).
    This is for adding the attributes to show in the view.
-In this case, the attributes are `url` and `title`.
-Any screenlet view must implement this interface.
+Specify the getters and setters for these attributes in the interface.
+Any view classes you write for your screenlet must implement this interface.
+In this example, the interface is called `AddBookmarkViewModel`.
+Its attributes are `url` and `title`.

         public interface AddBookmarkViewModel extends BaseViewModel {
             String getURL();